WELCOME TO DEATH POSITIVE DC

 to learn about relevant events going on in or near DC

-Death Positive DC welcomes people who are very comfortable talking about death as well as people who have death anxiety and may be having their very first conversations about death.
+Death Positive DC welcomes people who are very comfortable talking about death as well as people who have anxiety around death and may be having their very first conversations about this subject.
 Wherever you are on that spectrum, you are welcome to participate as much or as little as you want.

 Death Positive DC started as Facebook group on May 15, 2017.
-That small online group is now an active online community (with 720+ members in the Facebook group and 960+ followers on Instagram) as well as a very engaged in-person community.
+That small online group is now an active online community (with 760+ Facebook group members and 1,050+ Instagram followers) as well as a very engaged in-person community.

 I have been fascinated by death since childhood.
 Death has been a big part of my life, so it feels normal and natural for me to think and talk about it.